 Before you start searching for a property, you need to work out how much the move is likely to cost and see what kind of mortgage deposit you can afford.
-We have plenty of calculators available to help you figure out how much you can afford to borrow and how much a mortgage calculator to visualise how much it would cost.
+We have plenty of calculators available to help you figure out how much you can afford to borrow and a mortgage calculator to visualise how much it would cost.
 Our team are on hand to discuss everything and anything you require to help you calculate the costs involved in the house buying process.

 I've found a property I love.
 What do I do now?

 It is advisable to apply for a Decision in Principle from a mortgage lender and find a solicitor before an offer is made.
 We can help with both of these services.
 Just contact our team for more information.

 How long will it take to complete my purchase?